saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ```

 ### Commit Your Changes
-Now that you have the `jobs:` set up in `.github/workflows/config.yml` the workflow shoul kick off when you commit your changes.
+Now that you have the `jobs:` set up in `.github/workflows/config.yml` the workflow should kick off when you commit your changes.

 <!--
 ```yaml reference